-Data review suggests the effluents from outfalls of the South Monmouth Regional Sewerage Authority, Township of Neptune Sewerage Authority, Asbury Park Water Pollution Control Facility, Township of Ocean Sewerage Authority, Long Branch Sewerage Authority, and the Two Rivers Water Reclamation Authority are not impacting the shellfish growing waters of this area with significant coliform levels.
+The effluents from outfalls of the South Monmouth Regional Sewerage Authority, Township of Neptune Sewerage Authority, Asbury Park Water Pollution Control Facility, Township of Ocean Sewerage Authority, Long Branch Sewerage Authority, and the Two Rivers Water Reclamation Authority are not impacting the shellfish growing waters of this area with significant coliform levels.

 There were no indications that indirect discharges such as spills caused significant impact to the waters of this growing area.
-There is also the presence of stormwater runoff and indirect and stormwater related discharge from outfalls along the coastal shoreline of A0NorthCent, and within the lakes, ponds, rivers and brooks that feed the growing area.
-The data additionally suggests that these discharges appear to be limited in impact or reduced with mixing and dilution prior to entering the shellfish growing waters of A0NorthCent.
+In addition, the presence of indirect discharges along the coastal shoreline of A0NorthCent, and within the rivers and brooks that feed the growing area appear to be limited in impact with regard to mixing and dilution.

-Prohibited waters in this growing area remain a primary necessity though in order to fulfill requirements for buffers, dilution, public health, and safety in relation to the direct and indirect/stormwater related outfalls or runoff present in these shellfish growing waters.
+Prohibited waters in this growing area remain a primary necessity though in order to fulfill requirements for buffers, dilution; public health and safety in relation to the direct and indirect outfalls present in these shellfish growing waters.